 "I did it once for dramatic effect and then it just got to be a habit."

 - Harley Quinn wears one as part of her outfit.
 She also wears a hat and full face paint, which gives the impression of a full mask.
 However this might have something to do with her costume being based on that of Harlequin, a stock character of the Italian Commedia dell'arte.
+However, once she loses the harlequin theme in the New 52, the mask is replaced with streaked eye makeup.

 - The Riddler.
 As The Riddler is now Edward Nygma, Genius Detective, he often wears glasses that evoke the same effect.